Viveka

 Viveka (विवेक) is a Sanskrit and Pali term translated into English as discernment or discrimination.
-Viveka is considered as first requirement for the spiritual journey.
-The next requirement in the joureny in Vedanta, vairagya as known as detachment is a natural extension of viveka.
-Advaita Vedanta Darshana interprets viveka as discrimination between the real and the unreal while Visistadvaita Vedanta Darshana interprets viveka as discrimination of food.
+In the Vedanta, viveka is considered to be the first requirement of the spiritual journey, the next being vairagya (detachment), as a natural extension of viveka.
+Advaita Vedanta Darshana interprets viveka as discrimination between the real (Satya) and the unreal (asatya).
+Visistadvaita Vedanta Darshana interprets viveka as discrimination of food.

 Advaita Interpretation

-According to Rao and Paranjpe, viveka can be explained more fully as a sense of discrimination; wisdom; discrimination between the real and the unreal, between the self and the non-self, between the permanent and the impermanent; discriminative inquiry; right intuitive discrimination; ever-present discrimination between the transient and the permanent.
-Viveka also means the power of separating the invisible Brahman from the visible world, a faculty of distinguishing and classifying things according to their real properties and the ability to discern the self or atman from empirical world.
+According to Rao and Paranjpe, viveka can be understood as the sense of discrimination or wisdom: discrimination between the real and the unreal, between the self and the non-self, between the permanent and the impermanent; discriminative inquiry; right intuitive discrimination.
+Viveka also means the power of distinguishing the invisible Brahman from the visible world, a faculty that enables the classification of things according to their real properties.
 It is an antidote to avidya which is the root cause of all suffering.
 Viveka can be cultivated by association with Jnanis and saints, the study of Vedanta literature, meditation, and by separating oneself from the senses.

-The Vivekachudamani is a Sanskrit poem in dialogue form that addresses the development of viveka.
-Within the Vedanta tradition, there is also a concept of vichara which is one type of viveka.
-Viveka is the basis of the monastic name of Swami Vivekananda, the first Hindu spiritual teacher to journey to the west.
+In the Advaita tradition, the Vivekachudamani (attributed to Adi Shankara) is a pedagogical treatise in poetic form that addresses the development of viveka in the spititual aspirant.
+Much of the work is in the form of a dialogue between a student and a spiritual master.
+It expounds the nondualist approach to discernment of the real (eternal and unchanging) and unreal (temporal and changing), purusha (consciousness) and prakriti (matter or energy), and the ultimate unity of atman (individual essence) and Brahman (universal essence).

+Viveka is the basis of the monastic name of Swami Vivekananda, the late 19th century Indian saint and spiritual teacher who first brought the Advaita philosophy to the West.
+The name "Vivekananda" is a conglomerate of viveka and ānanda, meaning "the bliss of discerning wisdom".
+The name was suggested by his patron, friend and disciple Raja Ajit Singh of Khetri in 1893, just before the Swami left for his first visit to America.

 Visistadvaita Interpretation

-According to Ramanujacharya of Sri Vaishnava Visistadvaita Vedanta Darshana, viveka means discrimination of food.
+According to Ramanujacharya of the Sri Vaishnava Visistadvaita tradition, viveka refers to discrimination in relation to food-taking, with the purpose of minimizing the individual's subjection to the senses and refining the capacity to go beyond them towards God.
 Food contains all the energies that make up the forces of our body and mind and the material particles of the food eaten construct the instrument of thought.
 There are certain kinds of food that produce a certain change in the mind and the body.
-The following three things in food that must be avoided by Bhaktas:
+According to Ramanuja, the following three things in food must be avoided by Bhaktas: